Deep reinforcement learning for process design: Review and perspective: Perspectives

 \subsection{Information representation}

 Information representation is critical for RL since it encapsulates the current state of the environment, which directly affects decision-making for agents.
 However, current information representations still lack mechanistic knowledge and relevant process information.
 Furthermore, it neglects the appropriate representation of molecules.
 Integrating the above information will significantly benefit the RL agent in generalization.
 Numerous representation methods could be potentially incorporated into RL in process design for process and molecular information representation.
-For example, Simplified Flowsheet Input-Line Entry-System (SFILES)~\supercite{dAnterroches2005_ProcessFlowsheetGeneration}, SFILES 2.0~\supercite{Vogel2023_SFILES2.0extended}, eSFILES~\supercite{Mann2023_IntelligentProcessFlowsheet}, and knowledge graphs~\supercite{Seidenberg2023_Boostingautonomousprocess} could be used to enhance process representations.
-Similarly, molecular descriptors~\supercite{Todeschini2010_Moleculardescriptors}, molecular graphs~\supercite{Schweidtmann2020_GraphNeuralNetworks}, SMILES~\supercite{Weininger1988_SMILESchemicallanguage}, knowledge graphs~\supercite{Fang2022_MolecularContrastiveLearning}, and hypergraphs~\supercite{Kajino2018_MolecularHypergraphGrammar} could be used to encode molecular information.
+For example, Simplified Flowsheet Input-Line Entry-System (SFILES)~\cite{dAnterroches2005_ProcessFlowsheetGeneration}, SFILES 2.0~\cite{Vogel2023_SFILES2.0extended}, eSFILES~\cite{Mann2023_IntelligentProcessFlowsheet}, and knowledge graphs~\cite{Seidenberg2023_Boostingautonomousprocess} could be used to enhance process representations.
+Similarly, molecular descriptors~\cite{Todeschini2010_Moleculardescriptors}, molecular graphs~\cite{Schweidtmann2020_GraphNeuralNetworks}, SMILES~\cite{Weininger1988_SMILESchemicallanguage}, knowledge graphs~\cite{Fang2022_MolecularContrastiveLearning}, and hypergraphs~\cite{Kajino2018_MolecularHypergraphGrammar} could be used to encode molecular information.